flashlightministries/oilforlight/_posts/2017-11-05-satanic-temple-seven-tenets.md

 As any psychopath knows, reason alone does not lead to compassion and empathy.
 Quite the contrary: reason without God's grace leads to selfish and antisocial behaviors.

-"One should strive [to do good]..." and one will soon fail, over and over.
+"One should strive [to do good]..." and one will soon fail, over and over (Romans 3:10-19).
 This is self-evident, but some people deeply in love with themselves may yet need some gentle coaxing to be honest with themselves.
-Read Romans 3:10-19.

 * The struggle for justice is an ongoing and necessary pursuit that should prevail over laws and institutions.